-Though libraries and packages make our lives easier by abstracting away a lot of the computations, there’s quite a few things happening when we build a Linear Regression model.
+Though libraries and packages make our lives easier by abstracting away a lot of the computations, there’s quite a few things happening when we build a machine learning based Linear Regression model.
 Our objective is to approximate our coefficients, B0, or our intercept, and B1, our slope.

 Once we have values for our coefficients, we can then plug them into our linear equation so that we can predict the value of our response given some value for X. But how do we find these coefficients?